Key Points for Choosing Your Wedding Officiant

 With a quick examination of the local wedding officiant "directory profiles" will give you a quick overall feel for the officiants in your area.
 Pick at least three that stand out to you.

-Too often brides rush through this process.
+Too often brides rush through this process or rely on social media snippets, this alone will not give you the insight needed to make a good decision.
 It's important to take the time to visit the officiant's sites, get a feel for who they are and what they are about through their actual websites.
 The websites will speak volumes about the officiant and many provide helpful tips, ideas and links specific to your area, as well as trusted vendors they have worked with throughout the years....this is a bonus!

 Take your time and engage, don't rush through the process.